Table of Contents

 - Tips- Visit the Hamirsar Lake nearby.

 Kutchi food is an important part of the regional culture.
 Foods like dabeli, khichadi kadhi, pakwan, gulab-pak, odho, mehsuk, and the Kutchi thali are unique to this region.
-Try the local flavors at some of these best restaurants in Kutch –
+Try the local flavors at some of these best restaurants –

 - Noorani Restaurant